 Do you have a fear of public speaking?
 Do you start sweating at the very idea of delivering a speech?
-Many people suffer from some form of anxiety, including panic attacks, when asked to stand in front of even a few people.
+Many people suffer from some form of anxiety while speaking.
+These reactions include a panic attack when asked to stand in front of even a few people.

 Studies have shown that many of us are more afraid of public speaking than death!

-Unfortunately, there are many occasions where we simply can't avoid delivering a speech.
+Unfortunately, there are many occasions where we can't avoid delivering a speech.

 Whether it's a business presentation, community event, or just a family gathering, there will always be times when you have to stand up and speak, so you might as well sharpen your speaking skills!